…and do not be conformed to this world, but be transformed by the renewing of your mind. Romans 12:2

 TIME AWAY FROM THE HOUSE

-After 60 days’ residence a woman may, with permission, spend the night away at the home of an immediate family member on occasion.
-After six months of residence this can be two nights, from time to time, at the home of an immediate family member.
+After 60 days’ residency a woman may, with permission, spend a Friday or Saturday night away at the home of an immediate family member on occasion.
+After six months of residency this can be two night (Friday and Saturday), from time to time, at the home of an immediate family member.
 As with all special allowances, this is based on appropriate maturity level, behavior, and permission and not intended to be on a regular basis.

 There are times when a family would like a woman resident to join them for a special occasion (a short trip or excursion).
 Permission for these activities is granted on a case by case basis.